Pharmacology & Experimental Therapeutics

 Training in Responsible Conduct of Research

 Students enrolled in the PhD program in pharmacology are expected to maintain a GPA of B (3.0) or higher.
-Students who fail to meet this standard will be considered by the Graduate Education Committee for a terminal MA degree only.
-Students will not receive course credit for marks below B–, in accord with standards of the Division of Graduate Medical Sciences.
-For students enrolled in the MA program, petitions for transfer to the PhD program in pharmacology will not be approved by the department unless the student has earned a GPA of B or higher in the first year curriculum.
+Students who fail to meet this standard will be considered for a terminal MA degree by the Graduate Education Committee.
+Students do not receive course credit for grades below B–, in accord with standards of Graduate Medical Sciences.
+Student progress is facilitated by a Dissertation Advisory Committee (DAC) that meets each semester, after completion of the PhD Qualifying Examination, to provide feedback.
+The Chair of the DAC, in consultation with the student, submits a written report after each semester meeting and also discusses with the student progress in career planning.

 Graduate Education Committee

-Most functions of the departmental graduate program are managed by a committee of four faculty members and one graduate student.
-The graduate student representative is selected every September by the students themselves.
-The committee meets regularly to review matters that relate directly to the program as it is described above and to make recommendations to the department chair.
+A committee of five faculty and one graduate student manages most functions of the graduate training program.
+The graduate student representative is selected annually by the students.
+The committee meets regularly to review matters that relate directly to the program as described above and to make recommendations to the department chair.

-For detailed descriptions of the academic programs in pharmacology, pharmacology and biomedical neurosciences, and pharmacology and biomedical engineering, please refer to the department website.
+For detailed descriptions of the academic programs in pharmacology, pharmacology and neurosciences, and pharmacology and biomedical engineering, refer to the department website.

-For further information contact the Academic Coordinator of the Department of Pharmacology & Experimental Therapeutics at firstname.lastname@example.org.
+For further information, contact the Departmental Manager of the Department of Pharmacology & Experimental Therapeutics at firstname.lastname@example.org.